When Strings Surprise

 One might argue that the existence of instant strings (IFSs and/or IOSs) is not that surprising.
 The background in which they are created is time-dependent, and it is often the case that time dependence leads to the creation of states from the vacuum.
 Hence it is natural to wonder if this is yet another stringy version of the Schwinger mechanism \cite{Schwinger:1951nm} in which the role of the electric field is played by $Q$.\footnote{The open string Schwinger mechanism was discussed in \cite{Bachas:1992bh}, and a closed string analog, in which the $H$ field plays the role of the electric field, was discussed in \cite{Dowker:1995sg}. } There are, in fact, some crucial differences between instant string creation and the Schwinger mechanism.
 We find it useful to discuss these differences as they emphasize the unique features of instant strings and why they decay into (\ref{one}).

 The first difference is the creation scale.
 In the Schwinger mechanism, the creation scale grows as the electric field is decreased.
 In particular, the creation scale blows up as the electric field vanishes.
 Consequently calculating basic quantities, such as the production rate, is challenging for a varying electric field.
 For instant strings, the situation is the opposite.
 As is clear from (\ref{ifss}) the creation scale is $Q$.
 Hence as we decrease $Q$ the instant string creation process becomes more and more local.
 Thus as long as the curvature and the second derivatives of $\Phi$ are small they cannot affect local properties of the IFS.
-For example, in the time-like linear dilaton background (\ref{eq:TLD}) the IFS production rate is \cite{Worldsheet Description of IFS} \be \Gamma_{IFS}\sim \frac{Q^2}{g_s^2},\ee where $g_s$ is the string coupling at $t_0$.\footnote{In the appendix we present further evidence for this equation.} The locality argument above implies that in a more general background, with a time-like $\partial_{\mu}\Phi$ that points to the future, it is \be \Gamma_{IFS}\sim \frac{(\partial_{\mu}\Phi)^2}{ g_s^2}. \ee Moreover, the instant string solution is expected to be well approximated by (\ref{ifss}) at distances shorter than the curvature scale.

-This locality argument also implies that the instant strings are not related to the perturbative tachyons that usually appear in (\ref{eq:TLD}) since the length scale associated with the creation of these tachyons, $1/Q$, is much larger than the scale associated with the creation of instant strings, $Q$.
+This locality argument implies that the instant strings are not related to the perturbative tachyons that usually appear in (\ref{eq:TLD}) since the length scale associated with the creation of these tachyons, $1/Q$, is much larger than the scale associated with the creation of instant strings, $Q$.
 Indeed a small second derivative of $\Phi$ can render the tachyon massless (or massive), but, as discussed above, it will have little effect on the instant strings.